rhysd/Tui/README.md

 - Various keymaps to do many things only with keyboard
 - Available on macOS, Linux and Windows

+All links outside https://mobile.twitter.com in tweets are opened in an external browser.

 ## Installation

 This application is on pre-alpha stage.
 So currently only available with [npm](https://npmjs.com).